Xlocsinjr/progProject/PROCESS.md

 emission data.
 - Country colour is still blinking/flashing/flickering if the mouse is hovering over a country.
 Not sure where it comes from.
+- Found new data source for GHG emission per sector.
+- In the earlier years, all the dots will be at the left side of the scatterplot.
+Perhaps the x-axis' range should change depending on the highest GDP of the countries that will be plotted in the chart.